"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels, and they all vary somewhat in their accounts.

-In today's study the people accept Him as a prophet but associate this miracle with the miracles of Moses, as when the Children of Israel received "manna" on a daily basis.
+Although the people accept Jesus as a prophet, they associate His miracle of feeding the 5000 with the miracles of Moses, (when the Children of Israel received "manna" on a daily basis).
 (Deut 18)

-The Sea of Galilee has had a number of names over the centuries, but most seem to think it was called the Sea of Galilee during Jesus time.
-The city of Tiberias is believed to have been founded around 20AD.
+The Sea of Galilee has had different names over the centuries, but most seem to think it was called the Sea of Galilee during Jesus time.
+The city of Tiberias is believed to have been established around 20AD.

-Jesus would have been traveling eastward, so the mountain mentioned would be in what is now the Golan Heights, bordering Syria.
+Jesus would have been traveling eastward, so the mountain mentioned would be in the general area of what is now the Golan Heights, bordering Syria.

 And there He sat with His disciples.

-VERSES 8-9 - "One of his disciples, Andrew, Simon Peter’s brother, said to him, 9"There is a boy here who has five barley loaves and two fish, but what are they for so many?"
+Verse 8-9: "One of his disciples, Andrew, Simon Peter’s brother, said to him, "There is a boy here who has five barley loaves and two fish, but what are they for so many?"

-Andrew took the same view as Philip' the only difference is that he knew of someone who had a little food.
+Andrew took the same view as Philip, the only difference being that he knew of someone who had a little food.

 The only response from Jesus was: